numba/numba/docs/source/reference/pysupported.rst

 Function calls
 --------------

-Numba only supports function calls using positional arguments.
+Numba supports function calls using positional and named arguments.
 ``*args`` and ``**kwargs`` are not supported.